liujordan/Virtual-Piano/README.md

-# fuzzy-system
-A virtual pianof
+# A virtual piano
+Keys: ASDFGHJKL;WERYUOP[
+turn on capslock to play!